GaloisInc/grease/oughta/README.md

 ## Cookbook

-This section demonstrates how to accomplish common tasks with the FileCheck DSL.
+This section demonstrates how to accomplish common tasks with the Oughta DSL.
-The FileCheck DSL is just [Lua][lua], extended with an API for easy parsing.
+The DSL is just [Lua][lua], extended with an API for easy parsing.

 [Lua]: https://www.lua.org/